jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 (This is pseudo code.
 A full `if` statement has more parts.)

-The following notation can be used for a clause:
+The following notation can be to represent a clause:

 <img src="images/1.%20Commands%20Main%20Concepts.020.png" width="100" />

+`[ WAS HERE ]`

-In another alternative, it looks like a nameless *local function* passed as a *reference:*
+Another possible notation looks like a nameless *local function* passed as a *reference:*

 <img src="images/1.%20Commands%20Main%20Concepts.021.png" width="170" />